Undergraduate: international students

 See also financial information for international postgraduate students.

 Every year, thousands of students from around the world get a visa to study at a Russell Group university.
 There is no limit on the number of international students that can study in the UK and if you have secured a place at university the application process for a visa is not as complicated as you may have heard.
 The video below follows two Chinese students as they gain their visas and realise that some of the myths are not true:

 Other websites you may find helpful are:

 The UK Council for International Student Affairs

-UK Border Agency - How to apply for a student visa
+UK Visas and Immigration - How to apply for a student visa